-The 372-room BoardWalk Inn is located along Crescent Lake and includes shopping, health club.
-A swimming pool and a 20,000-square-foot conference centre.
+The 372-room BoardWalk Inn is located along Crescent Lake and includes shopping, health club, a swimming pool, and a 20,000-square-foot conference center.
 The resort first opened in 1996.

 Disney’s BoardWalk Villas

-There are 280-units which form part of Disney Vacation Club.
+There are 280-units which form part of the Disney Vacation Club.
 Like all DVC properties, the villas can be rented by non-DVC members when not in use by members.
-Accommodation is available in studios and one, two, and three-bedroom villas which offer kitchens, living areas and a variety of amenities.
+Accommodation is available in studios and one, two, and three-bedroom villas that offer kitchens, living areas and a variety of amenities.

 Disney World Resorts in Disney Springs Area

 There is a fantastic choice of resorts in the Disney Springs area.
-These resorts come in a range of budgets but do take longer to reach the theme parks.
+These resorts come in a range of budgets, but they do take longer to reach the theme parks.